World of Warcraft: Regional variations

+In World of Warcraft's initial Chinese release, players could purchase hourly and daily tokens, which were typically used to play at Internet cafés.
+The initial Chinese release was immensely popular, in part because many Chinese had already played the game on North American and European servers.

-In China, because a large number of players do not own the computer on which they play games (e.g. if they play in Internet cafés), the CD keys required to create an account can be purchased independently of the software package.
-To play the game, players must also purchase prepaid game cards that can be played for 66 hours and 40 minutes.
-A monthly fee model is not available to players of this region.
-The Chinese government and NetEase, the licensee for World of Warcraft in China, have imposed a modification on Chinese versions of the game which places flesh on bare-boned skeletons and transforms dead character corpses into tidy graves.
-These changes were imposed by the Chinese government in an attempt to "promote a healthy and harmonious online game environment" in World of Warcraft.
-The Chinese government delayed the release of the Wrath of the Lich King expansion, due to what it deemed objectionable content.
+The Chinese versions feature modifications of the game which places flesh on bare-boned skeletons and transforms dead character corpses into tidy graves.
+These changes were made, according to the regional licensee The9, in an attempt to "promote a healthy and harmonious online game environment" in World of Warcraft.
+Despite the belief that skeletons must be censored before publication in China, the Chinese government does not have regulations against the depiction of such elements and there are examples of such elements in many other games.
 NetEase took over licensing of World of Warcraft from The9 in June 2009 following the expiration of The9's contract, and were able to secure a launch for Wrath of the Lich King on August 31, 2010, nearly two years after its Western release.
 Due to a contract dispute, these servers were shut down on January 23, 2023.
+In April 2024, NetEase announced that World of Warcraft services would be returning to China in the Summer of 2024, later leading to a livestream on June 27, 2024, in which Blizzard team members outlined the release of the Wrath of the Lich King for World of Warcraft Classic and The War Within expansion for World of Warcraft for Chinese players.